User research helps you understand what your users want so you can build the digital service they need.

 - Focus Groups: qualitative attitudinal research which can be useful for testing new concepts or generating ideas in response to specific material – the group situation encourages participants to interact and spark off each other to stimulate thinking

-- Online Surveys: quantitative large-scale surveys to help identify user goals and quantify top tasks in order to inform site development
+- Online surveys: quantitative large-scale surveys to help identify user goals and quantify and prioritise top tasks in order to inform site development

 How we do user research

 We plan the research in consultation with the client so the client gets the ‘right’ solution – not an ‘off the shelf’ one.
-We agree with the client’s project manager the key aims of the research, research methodologies, respondent profiles, research locations, timescales etc. We prepare discussion guides (for depths and focus groups) or questionnaires (for discussion forums and online surveys) for approval by the client’s project manager in advance of the research.
+We agree with the client’s project manager the key aims of the research, research methodologies, respondent profiles, research locations, timescales etc. We prepare guides (discussion guides for depths and focus groups and more unstructured guides for ethnographic research) or or questionnaires (for discussion forums and online surveys) for approval by the client’s project manager in advance of the research.
 In all cases having absolute clarity about the research objectives is critical in order to ensure the research delivers value for money.
-And precision in the wording of online discussion forum and survey questionnaires is essential to avoid confusion and ambiguity, whereas in depth and focus group research there is a facilitator on hand to explain and clarify.
+And precision in the wording of online discussion forum and survey questionnaires is essential to avoid confusion and ambiguity, whereas in depth, focus group and ethnographic research there is a facilitator on hand to explain and clarify.

 We undertake our own respondent recruitment – we do not use third parties.
 We believe this allows us to recruit more accurately to our client’s specification, provide greater flexibility, and treat respondents in a decent and ethical way.
 We are experienced at recruiting respondents from a wide range of backgrounds and occupations, and with a range of experience, including respondents with visual, motor or cognitive impairment.
 All potential respondents undergo a detailed screening to ensure they match the respondent profile – a list of recruited respondents is sent to the client project manager prior to the research session for approval.
 Respondents are usually paid an incentive for their participation in the research: this ensures their participation and demonstrates appreciation of the value of their involvement.